Fan (G)

 Static pressure gain vector, dp —

-vector of pressure increase values (for 2D tabulated data - flow rate vs. shaft_speed and static pressure)
+vector of pressure gain values (for 2D tabulated data - flow rate vs. shaft_speed and static pressure)

 Details

-Vector of pressure gains for 2D interpolation of fan characteristic curves.
-If the Shaft power specification parameters are set to `Brake power', the fan data may be outside the normal operating range and these values may be negative.
+A vector of pressure gain values for two-dimensional interpolation of characteristic fan curves.
+If the Shaft power specification parameter is set to Brake power, then the fan data may exceed the normal operating range, and these values may be negative.

 Dependencies

-To use this parameter, set the Fan parameterization parameters to `2D tabulated data - flow rate vs. shaft speed and static pressure'.
+To use this parameter, set the Fan parameterization parameter to 2D tabulated data - flow rate vs. shaft speed and static pressure.

 |